 Since APM is sort of a ubiquitous term for anything and everything performance-related, some vendors use the term to mean totally different things.
 APM can span several different types of vendor solutions.

-- Network-Based – Extrahop uses the term APM in regards to its ability to measure application performance based on network traffic.
-There is a whole product category called NPM that focuses on these types of solutions.
+- Network-based – Extrahop uses the term APM regarding its ability to measure application performance based on network traffic.
+A whole product category called NPM focuses on these types of solutions.

-The power dynamics of the payments industry are evolving as businesses and clients are shifting, from hard cash and checks to digital payments.
-Cards are boosting the retail businesses, and trends like mobile wallets paving the way for the future of payments.
+The power dynamics of the payments industry are evolving as businesses and clients shift from hard cash and checks to digital payments.
+Cards are boosting retail businesses, and trends like mobile wallets paving the way for the future of payments.
 So, if you want to take your business to new heights, you must look into the above-mentioned trends.